zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

   const nonce = new BigNumber(info.result.nonce).plus(1).toString(10);
  });

- // In this example, big-number.js is used to increase ** nonce ** by 1，returning a string
+ // In this example, big-number.js is used to increment ** nonce ** by 1, and a string will be returned.

 2. Building Operations
 ^^^^^^^^^^^^^^^^^^^^^^

-The operations refer to some of the actions that are done in the transaction.
-For example, to build an operation to send BU (BUSendOperation), the specific interface call is as follows:
+The operations refer to the actions operated in the transaction.
+For example, to build an operation to send BU (BUSendOperation), the interface call is as follows:

 ::